 Fellowship Trained Spine Surgeon

-Dr. Dohring’s practice is on the forefront of developing new and better approaches to spine surgery.
-He has been an active participant in multiple research projects involving the care of patients with spinal problems and was a pioneer in performing Arizona’s first artificial disc replacements.
-He has also developed several systems for performing discectomies and spinal fusions in the most minimally invasive fashion possible.
+Edward J. Dohring, M.D. has practiced in Arizona since 1993, with a focus on work-related (industrial) spine injuries.
+He is the Founder and Medical Director of the Spine Institute of Arizona.
+Dr. Dohring has a special interest and expertise in minimally invasive cervical and lumbar spine surgeries.
+He has been an active participant in multiple research projects involving the care of patients with spinal problems and was a pioneer in performing Arizona’s first artificial disc replacements and minimally invasive spine surgeries.
+He has developed several systems for performing spine surgery in the most minimally invasive fashion possible.

 Dr. Dohring graduated with honors from Dartmouth College and Yale Medical School, then completed his orthopaedic and spine training at the UVM Spine Institute of New England.
 After graduation, Dr. Dohring completed his neurosurgical and orthopaedic spine surgery fellowship education at the University of Washington Medical Center.
 Dr. Dohring is a Clinical Associate Professor of the Arizona College of Medicine, and has trained innumerable medical students and over 30 spine surgeons in the fellowship he directs at the Spine Institute of Arizona.
 He is the Team Spine Consultant for the San Francisco Giants and is on the Editorial Board of THE SPINE JOURNAL, the World’s #1 rated Spine periodical.

 Here in Arizona, Dr. Dohring was named a Phoenix Magazine peer- selected ‘TOP DOC” seven years in a row.